 Which travel card is the easiest to get approved for?

 It’s impossible to pinpoint which travel card is the easiest to get.
 However, the cards with the best benefits are usually harder to qualify for.
 But here’s a rule of thumb: The better your credit score, the easier it is for you to get approved for a top-notch travel card.
-You might be able to get approved for a card that offers travel rewards if you’re score isn’t excellent or exceptional, though.
+You might be able to get approved for a card that offers travel rewards even if your score isn’t exceptional, though.

 Can you earn cash back with a travel credit card?

-Some airline programs will let you redeem your miles for cash.
-Others will only let you redeem your points for stays at their properties.
+Some airline programs will let you redeem your miles for cash, while some hotel cards will allow you only to redeem your points for stays at their properties.

 Can you earn extra travel points by adding an authorized user to the card?

 You earn points for all purchases charged to your account, and that includes charges made by an authorized user.
-In addition, some cards offer bonus points for adding an authorized user to your account.
-The Chase Sapphire Preferred Credit Card, for example, has been known to offer a 5,000-point bonus when you add an authorized user and they make a purchase within the first three months of opening your account.
+In addition, some cards offer bonus points just for adding an authorized user to your account.

 Can you earn extra travel points by referring a friend or family member?

 Some cards will give you extra points when you refer someone who opens an account.
-Again, the Chase Sapphire Preferred Credit Card awards members 15,000 points for every person they refer who opens an account, up to 75,000 points per year.
+The Chase Sapphire Preferred Credit Card awards members 15,000 points for every person they refer who opens an account, up to 75,000 points per year.

-Can you earn extra travel points if you transfer your balance to a travel card?
+Can you earn extra points if you transfer your balance to a travel card?

 Most credit cards do not award points or miles on a balance you transfer from another card.
-If you find a card that lets you earn points on balance transfers, keep in mind this is very rare.
+If you find a card that lets you earn points on balance transfers, know that this is very rare.